Because: When did we start joking so freely about rape?

 Because: Neruda!
 His writing is even more sensual, and I mean he manages to almost always work all five senses, in its original iteration of Spanish, which after all is a romance language.
 Also, this quotes collection has just lengthened my personal reading list, because it reminded me of some authors and works I have yet to touch.

 Because: After months of dormancy (intimidation!)
 I’ve started using virtual pinboard site Pinterest: pinterest.com/kmartinezcarter/.
 I think what held me back was that I couldn’t figure out how I wanted to use Pinterest, so it seemed like an overwhelming and unfocused platform.
 I didn’t want a general travel board with photos from all over the world, then one with cute little home goods, nor one just with pretty images of my current city of residence Buenos Aires, though all of those do sound nice in theory.
-I was trying to figure out what specific purpose I could get from it, or in what way I wanted it to be a constructive way to
+I was trying to figure out what specific purpose I could get from it, or in what way I wanted it to be a constructive way to waste spend time.

 Today I arrived at my conclusion when daydreaming about two Brazilian destinations — Salvador de Bahía and Florianópolis — I am choosing between for an upcoming trip.
 Both are very different and therefore difficult to compare, but I was struggling to create a full, visual image of either place independently.
 I started pinning pictures of both and I started getting it, it being the destinations as well as how I could use Pinterest in a productive fashion.